 Relative dating tells you how old a fossil is compared to other fossils.

 Because of the way sediments are laid down, sedimentary rock layers that are closer to the surface are assumed to be younger, while those lower down are assumed to be older.
 Note that this isn’t always true: sometimes rock layers can be pushed onto their sides, or even flipped over.
-But aside from that, if you were digging through sedimentary layers and found a sequence of fossils like the one shown at right, you could assume that deeper you dug, the older the layers would be.
+But aside from that, if you were digging through sedimentary layers and found a sequence of fossils like the one shown on the left, you could assume that the deeper you dig, the older the layers would be.
 You wouldn’t know the exact age of the fossil, but you would know how old they are relative to one another.
 That’s why it’s called relative dating.

 4b.
 Radiometric or Absolute Dating